Filter Options

 What is included in a budget Namibia safari?

 “Most safari packages will include transport from Windhoek (or wherever the safari begins) and for the duration of your stay.
 Some will include three meals a day, although you may be expected to contribute to the preparation of meals.
 If meals aren’t included, you may be asked to provide an extra payment to cover the cost of purchasing supplies.
-Accommodation should also be included.
-If you’re on a camping safari, always ask whether you’ll need to bring your own tent, sleeping bag and cooking stove.
+Accommodations should also be included.
+If you’re on a camping safari, always ask whether you need to bring your own tent, sleeping bag and cooking stove.
 This is usually only the case for the cheapest safari options.
-Drinks are almost always extra.
+Drinks typically cost extra.
 You should always ask exactly what is included when you’re booking a safari.
-If some packages appear cheaper than others, remember to make sure you’re comparing like for like.”
+If some packages appear cheaper than others, make sure that you’re comparing like for like.”

 2